Tie New Business Development Activities to Tangible Goals

-Below are some points to consider as you evaluate your plan for 2022:
+Below are some points to consider as you evaluate your plan:

 - Have you defined and prioritized the industries whose needs fit with your product/offer?
 Have you segmented markets within each industry by those that best fit with your product/offer and by the size, geography, etc., where you can most effectively sell, implement, and provide after-market support services?